orablu/vim-linux/README.md

 If you really want to understand what is going on with this flavour of vim versus the standard distribution, I really reccomend looking through the vimrc.
 However, here are the most notable customisations.

 ### Custom keybindings
 I dislike having to reach all the way to the corner to press escape all the time.
-So I usually rebind capslock systemwide to escape on my computers.
-However, I find that this little trick also is useful.
+So I find that this little trick saves me a ton of time and effort.
 Having `imap jk <esc>` and `imap kj <esc>` makes it so I can just mash `j` and `k` to return to normal mode.

+I manipulate partner files to files I'm editing often, and like to have a file explorer window open in the current directory often.
+I bound `<c-e>` to `:silent !explorer .<cr>` to accomplish this.

 I like `<c-a>` for select all.
 I'm just used to it.
 So I use `(i)map <c-a> <esc>ggVG` to emulate it.